ensisoft/detonator/README.md

 WASM (Emscripten)
 ------------------------------

+Some notes about building to WASM.

-Building to WASM currently supported only for the engine but not the editor.
+* Building to WASM is currently supported only for the engine but not the editor.
-The build is separated from the main engine build and is in emscripten/ folder.
+* The build is separated from the main engine build and is in emscripten/ folder.

-- Install emscripten (https://emscripten.org/docs/getting_started/downloads.html) Note that the location of emsdk is arbitrary, but I've dumped it into detonator/ so that my IDE (Clion) can easily find the emscripten headers for C++ tooling (the CMakeLists then has a matching include for this).
+  * See emscripten/CMakeLists.txt for build details.
-- Currently, the target Emscripten version is 3.0.0.
+* Current Emscripten version is 3.0.0.
 Using other version will likely break things.
-- If using Windows Install Ninja from https://github.com/ninja-build/ninja/releases.
-Drop the ninja.exe for example into the emsdk folder or anywhere on your PATH.
+* If using Windows Install Ninja from https://github.com/ninja-build/ninja/releases.
+  * Drop the ninja.exe for example into the emsdk/ folder or anywhere on your PATH.

-On Linux
+<details><summary>How to build on Linux</summary>

 - Install Emscripten
 ```